• Skip to primary navigation

 • Braise or simmer for optimal tenderness.

-• Can be cooked on the grill, smoked or made into corned beef.
+• Can be cooked on the grill, smoked, or made into corned beef.

 Brisket Double/Point End/Deckle

-• Bold flavour.
+• Bold flavor.

 • Ideal for BBQ smoking.